SamuelYvon/Oyster/README.md

 `(with-shell thunks)`

+### `with-sudo`

+`with-sudo` asks for super user access.
+It takes a list of thunks to be executed, with the result of the expression being the last statement.
+This functions does not enter a "shell" mode and so you will need to use either inside a `define-shell` or use commands inside a `with-shell`.

 ### Shucking-knifes

 Analysing the result of a command and transforming it into a Scheme result is called `shucking`.
 You can define `shuking-knifes`, functions responsible for parsing the result, in your `~/oyster.scm` config file.
 By default, shucking is done with the `butter-knife`, which only transform lines into an array of strings.